-This requires a full and accurate assessment of activities as it will enable services to assess the threats and therefore form the basis of a risk assessment and mitigating contingency plans.
+This requires a full and accurate assessment of your activities as it will enable you to assess the threats and therefore form the basis of your risk assessment and mitigating contingency plans.

-The Forms provided in Appendix 1 (Business Impact Analysis and Risk Assessment) will help to identify the critical services and equipment required to deliver the described activity.
+The Forms provided in Appendix 1 (Business Impact Analysis and Risk Assessment) will enable you to list each activity and to identify the critical services and equipment required to deliver the described activity.

-A generic list is pre-populated on the forms, however there may be additional ones that apply only to specific areas.
+A generic list is pre-populated on the forms, however there may be additional ones that apply only to your area.
 These must all be included on the form.